Gemba walk checklist defined

 Here’s how a thoughtful gemba walk checklist can improve efficiency and reduce waste in your operations.

 Think of a Gemba walk checklist as a grocery list.
 You can do without one, but odds of forgetting an ingredient (or crucial step) are higher without a list to guide you.
-In manufacturing, it’s good standard practice to document processes for future reference and training.
-This standardizes operations and ensures quality is not impacted.
+Having a well-structured Gemba Walk Checklist is essential for a number of reasons:

 Increase productivity and drive continuous improvement with Tulip